-Return to our Natural State of Innocence
+Return to Our Natural State of Innocence

 Are You an Atheist or an Agnostic?

 So, Atheism is a preferred default setting.
 It is the default setting of innocence where everyone and everything has equal value.
 They call this Agnosticism.
 An Agnostic acknowledges there isn’t any objective (scientifically verifiable) evidence to support God.

 Finding Common Ground

-The truth is we are all agnostics.
-No one knows with absolute certainty whether a Supreme Being, God or Goddess exists.
+The truth is, we are all agnostics.
+No one knows with absolute certainty whether a Supreme Being, God, or Goddess exists.
 Believers don’t know if their God exists.
 Believers have faith in their particular concept of God or Goddess exists.

 Overcoming Harmful Beliefs

 Overcoming harmful beliefs isn’t easy.
 But if we identify and overcome this programming, we open the door to freedom.
 We can return to our natural state of innocence.
 Losing your faith is the best thing that could happen for you and everyone in your circle of influence.

-Interested in spiritual exploration?
+Are you interested in spiritual exploration?
 Check out the blended learning process at the core of our teaching process.
-It reflects what Joseph Campbell called the Hero’s Journey.
+It reflects what Joseph Campbell called the Hero’s Journey (1).
 Our learning options include both face-to-face and virtual learning sessions.
 Please consider donating and supporting our mission.
-This helps others learn the knowledge for developing their own path.

-Joseph Campbell & Joseph Campbell’s Book The Hero’s Journey, Wikipedia
+(1) Joseph Campbell & Joseph Campbell’s book The Hero’s Journey, Wikipedia